gfx687/example-api-express/README.md

 Library [stoppable](https://www.npmjs.com/package/stoppable) is used to handle Keep-Alive connections.
 The library allows you to specify a timeout after which server will be forcefully closed.

 Normally, when you call `server.close()` on, for example, `process.on('SIGTERM', ...)`, server will stop receiving new connections while finishing handling old ones, as you would expect.
 The problem is with Keep-Alive connections, which reuse the same connection to make new requests.
 If any of those connections exist, the server will potentially keep working indefinitely after calling `server.close()` until those clients disconnect.

+### PostgreSQL with Kysely Client

+Project uses [Kysely](https://kysely.dev/docs/intro) as a PostgreSQL client and to handle migrations.

+How to create and run migrations:
+1) Create new migration with `npm run new-migration`
+2) Rename newly created file to anything you want.
+    Keep the timestamp prefix, it ensures consistent ordering my migrator
+3) Write the migration code
+4) Nothing else is needed.
+Migrations are brought up to date with every application run.

 ## Caveats, Known Issues, and Limitations